ClonyPDF home

 India White background; online Passport Seva photo 630 x 810 px, face 80-85% of frame; no cap, no glasses ICAO-compliant photo mandatory from 1 Dec 2025; filtered / altered images rejected Ministry of External Affairs / Passport Seva (passportindia.gov.in)

 Figures reflect guidance published by each authority at the time of writing.
 Sizes and shade tolerances change; always confirm on the official portal.
-The US strictness on glasses is a good example of why a photo accepted for one country can be rejected for another - see the US passport photo requirements for the full US rule set.
+The US strictness on glasses is a good example of why a photo accepted for one country can be rejected for another.
+Browse every national standard in the passport photo requirements by country hub, or compare the raw dimensions in passport size photo dimensions.

 Why These Rejection Rules Exist